goFrendiAsgard/zaruba/docs/tasks/setupUbuntu.md

                     {{ .Trim (.GetConfig "afterStart") "\n " }}
                     {{ .Trim (.GetConfig "finish") "\n " }}
   INPUTS        : setup.userPassword
-                    DESCRIPTION : Your user password.
-Leave blank if you already run the task with "sudo" PROMPT      : User password
+                    DESCRIPTION : User password (Can be blank if you already run the task with "sudo") PROMPT      : User password
                   setup.allowRoot
-                    DESCRIPTION : Allow to install as root user PROMPT      : Allow to install as root user (in root home directory) OPTIONS     : [ true, false ]
+                    DESCRIPTION : Allow to install as root (using root home directory) PROMPT      : Allow to install as root OPTIONS     : [ yes, no ]
-                    DEFAULT     : false
+                    DEFAULT     : no
   CONFIG        : _setup                 : set -e
                                            {{ .Trim (.GetConfig "includeBootstrapScript") "\n" }}
                                            {{ .Trim (.GetConfig "includeUtilScript") "\n" }}